A Covering Cherub – Ezekiel 28

-What if we humans ever possessed everything that we might possibly desire – what would come next?
+What if we humans one day possessed everything that we might possibly desire – what would come next?
 There is Biblical evidence to suggest that our next desire would be to become like, or even greater than, God.
 That actually happened to two powerful leaders, the kings of ancient Tyre and of Babylon.
+God had much to say against these two through his prophets.
+But these prophecies may also be directed to the dark spiritual forces deceiving these leaders.

 11 Again the word of the Lord came to me, saying, 12 “Son of man, take up a song of mourning over the king of Tyre and say to him, ‘This is what the Lord God says: